-Real talk: I am ecstatic that summer is here but Montana summers can be a whirlwind.
-After all, activities like hiking, biking, camping, and boating only come around for a very short time in our mountain climate.
+Real talk: I am ecstatic that summer is here, but Montana summers can be a whirlwind since activities like hiking, biking, camping, and boating only come around for a very short time in our mountain climate.
 Trying to squeeze those summer activities in along with outdoor festivals, vacations, and BBQs on top of working and/or mothering children leaves most Montana women scrambling.

 SLEEP.
 Set a bedtime for yourself and stick to it.
 If an overactive brain makes it difficult to fall asleep, keep a journal by your bed to write down anything that comes to mind when you are trying to relax so your brain can let the thoughts go.
 Also, try listening to a podcast (with eyes closed) to help you fall asleep.
 The less stimulating the podcast, the better...but it helps stop your brain from ruminating.

 NUTRITION.
 You know what you need to do but it is hard to stick to it when hunger strikes.
 Therefore, meal prep Sundays (or whatever-day) can be a real lifesaver in your time of need!
 It takes just an hour or so to wash and cut enough vegetables for salads, soups and veggie scramblers all week long.
 Another strategy that has really saved me is ALWAYS taking a snack or meal with me when I leave the house.
 Baby carrots, apples or protein shakes are easy go-to's.
 And always take a quality probiotic to aid the gut-mind connection.

 EXERCISE.
 Like nutrition, you know what you need to do.
 But quality movement can easily get pushed to the back burner during busy times.
 Here are some of my favorite strategies to keep that from happening: